css4j/echosvg/README.md

 satisfactorily from _IntelliJ IDEA_; please open an issue if you find issues executing the tests from other IDEs.

+_Note_: when running tests from the Eclipse IDE, it is recommended to run them as a "JUnit Test" in the "Run As" menu option.
+If you run them as "Gradle Test" you may encounter well-known security-related issues (issue #19).

 #### Interactive tests

 Several interactive tests can be executed via: